Protocol of Sèvres: British denial

-Although reports of the pre-arrangement had leaked out within days, Sir Anthony Eden, the British Prime Minister later denied the existence of such an agreement.
-When the existence of signed copies of the secret protocol was leaked, Eden sent Dean back to France on 25 October to collect all copies and leave no trace of the agreements.
-Christian Pineau at the Quai d'Orsay refused to comply, since the Israeli diplomats had already left France.
+Although reports of the arrangement had leaked out within days, British Prime Minister Anthony Eden later denied the existence of such an agreement.
+When the existence of signed copies of the secret protocol was leaked, Eden sent Dean back to France on 25 October to collect all copies and to leave no trace of the agreements.
+Christian Pineau at the Quai d'Orsay refused to comply since the Israeli diplomats had already left France.
 "For Eden, the existence of the Protocol was a catastrophe – a smoking gun that exposed the full extent of collusion between Britain, France and Israel."
 He was concerned that revelation of the agreement would be a threat to all three governments.

-The original Israeli copy of the Protocol of Sèvres is said to be kept within the Ben-Gurion Archives in Sde Boker.
+The original Israeli copy of the Protocol is said to be kept within the Ben-Gurion Archives, in Sde Boker.

-A photocopy of the three pages of the Protocol in French was found in 2002 by the widow of Christian Pineau after his death, and images of the pages published in 2010.
+A photocopy of the three pages of the Protocol in French was found in 2002 by the widow of Christian Pineau after his death, and images of the pages were published in 2010.